The Explore TV

 #HOTEL EXPLORE

 Evolve Back Hampi It is a luxury resort located in the heart of Hampi, India.
 Surrounded by the majestic landscapes of Hampi, World Heritage SiteThis resort is ideal for those seeking an exclusive stay filled with comfort, elegance, and serenity.
-It offers an unforgettable experience where contemporary luxury merges with… rich history and culture of ancient India.
+It delivers an unforgettable stay where contemporary luxury blends with… rich history and culture of ancient India.

-It takes you on a journey through time without sacrificing modern comforts, with a construction and design that reflects the splendor of the Vijayanagara Empire.
+It takes you on a journey through time without losing modern comforts, with a construction and design that reflects the splendor of the Vijayanagara Empire.

 Stop 4.
 Tulum